UN warns battle for Marib threatens millions of Yemenis

 -, AFP

-Until early 2020, Marib city was spared the worst of Yemen's six-year-old conflict, due to its strategic importance with its rich oil and gas reserves, and also because of its location near the border of regional power Saudi Arabia.
+Until early 2020, oil-rich Marib was spared the worst of Yemen's six-year-old conflict, partly due to its location near the Saudi border.

-It became a sanctuary for many in the early years of the war, taking in those hoping for a new start.
+It became a sanctuary for many in the early years of the war.

-But that relative stability went with fighting last year and -- after a lull since October -- residents once again risk being in the line of fire as the two sides battle for control.
+But that relative stability evaporated as fighting flared last year, and despite a brief lull from October, fears are now mounting of another humanitarian catastrophe.

 "If fighting moves towards populated areas or these displacement sites, we will see people flee again and towards locations to the east and south of Marib city with even less resources," International Organization for Migration spokeswoman Olivia Headon told AFP.